 Frequently asked questions about what classes to take senior year of high school

 Does senior year of high school even matter for colleges?

 In addition, if you were put on a waitlist for a particular school, they likely will look at your senior year grades and classes.
-Colleges/universities usually examine your senior year grades and classes as a part of their waitlist review process.
 Therefore, it is always important to still continue to try your best your senior year.

 Can I take college classes in senior year of high school?

 Other perks (as long as you earn good grades!) include getting acquainted with college-level academics and challenging yourself.
 Oh, and did we mention that it looks downright impressive on college applications?